-A commercial enterprise in space master's degree at Florida Tech takes a multidisciplinary approach to the space- and business-related competencies that graduates develop.
-They are able to manage innovation in commercial exploration of space, understand and respond to human spaceflight conditions, handle U.S. national security interests, and understand and respond to international law related to space exploration and commercial development.
+A master’s degree in commercial enterprise in space from Florida Tech takes a multidisciplinary approach to the space- and business-related competencies that graduates develop.
+They can manage innovation in the commercial exploration of space, understand and respond to human spaceflight conditions, handle US national security interests, and understand and respond to international law related to space exploration and commercial development.
 The Southern Association of Colleges and Schools accredits this program.

-The competencies covered in the commercial enterprise in space master’s degree include space systems, spaceflight human physiology, spacecraft environment, security and law issues in space, new venture development, leadership in technical organizations, and management of technology and innovation.
-While students are often already working in a diverse professional environment, the critical topics covered in this curriculum prepare them to handle new leadership responsibilities such as developing or responding to proposal requests, leading innovative product development teams or identifying technical specifications in a commercial space application.
+The competencies covered in the commercial enterprise in space master’s degree include space systems, spaceflight human physiology, spacecraft environment, matters related to security and law in space, new venture development, leadership in technical organizations, and management of technology and innovation.
+While students are often already working in a diverse professional environment, the critical topics covered in this curriculum prepare them to handle new leadership responsibilities such as developing or responding to proposal requests, leading innovative product development teams, or identifying technical specifications in a commercial space application.